Find Affordable College Courses

 Dahlonega, GA

-University of North Georgia landed the #22 spot in the 2023 rankings for the best natural resources conservation programs.
-UNG is a fairly large public school located in the distant town of Dahlonega.
+University of North Georgia ranked #22 on this year’s Best Natural Resources Conservation Schools list.
+UNG is a large public school located in the town of Dahlonega.

 On average, conservation graduates from UNG take out $18,500 in student loans while working on their degree.

-Columbia University in the City of New York came in at #23 in this year’s edition of the Best Natural Resources Conservation Schools ranking.
-Located in the city of New York, Columbia is a private not-for-profit school with a fairly large student population.
+Columbia University in the City of New York ranked #23 on this year’s Best Natural Resources Conservation Schools list.
+Located in the large city of New York, Columbia is a private not-for-profit college with a fairly large student population.

 Full Natural Resources Conservation at Columbia University in the City of New York Report